JooNiv/aalto-typst-template/README.md

+Report / Thesis template for Aalto University.

 Use this template by cloning this repo and editing main.typ